versatica/mediasoup-website/_includes/documentation/v3/libmediasoupclient/api/DataConsumer.md

 #### dataConsumer.GetAppData()
 {: #DataConsumer-GetAppData .code}

-Custom data Object provided by the application in the consumer factory method.
+Custom data Object provided by the application in the data consumer factory method.
 The app can modify its content at any time.

 > `@returns` const nlohmann::json&

 #### dataConsumer.IsClosed()
 {: #DataConsumer-IsClosed .code}

-Whether the consumer is closed.
+Whether the data consumer is closed.

 > `@returns` bool